jdcalus/STSA-Workshop-2-WCS/README.md

 		Click **Done** when completed.
 		You are done updating the NodeRed Flows for WCS Click the **DEPLOY** button at the top of the screen.

 	10. The next step is to create a sample application that connects to your NodeRed flow.
 When you click on the button below, you will be taken to bluemix DevOps page.
 This will automatically create a new application for you, via the DevOps ToolChain.
 If you are not logged on to BlueMix you will need to logon.

+	Click the Deploy button below to provision the web client application.

 	[![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/jdcalus/STSA-WCS-WebProxy.git)

 	You will see a screen like the following:
 	![Iot Flow](/images/wk2-devops-autocreate.png)
 	Click the deploy button, after about 1 minute or less, your screen will change to something like the following: